Ray-Tracing-Systems/kernel_slicer/doc/README_internal.md

 ## Passes

 0. Pass **\#0: The very first pass.** On the very first pass kernel slicer apply AST matchers to extract kernel and control function **names**.
-This pass is single stage and uses AST matchers.The control function is a fuction which call kernels:
+This pass is single stage and uses AST matchers.
+The control function is a fuction which call kernels:

 ```
 void SomeControlFunction(float* a_data, int a_dataSize)